 How to become an instructor

-What kinds of people become instructors?
+What kind of people become instructors?

 SMHFA instructors come from a range of backgrounds including: